Wallaby: Profile and Information

 Examples include these below.

-• Brush wallabies: These wallabies, which include 11 species, are members of the subgenus protemnodon and are mostly found in the brushlands of Southeastern Australia and Tasmania and in the open woods of coastal eastern Australia.
-They include the red-neck wallaby and pretty-faced wallaby.
+• Brush wallabies: These wallabies, which include 11 species, are members of the subgenus protemnodon and are mostly found in the brushlands of Southeastern Australia and Tasmania and the open woods of coastal eastern Australia.
+They include the red-neck wallaby and the pretty-faced wallaby.

 • Forest dwellers: Wallabies like the pademelons and Dorcopsulus live in the forest.